 Boil water in a pan with a little salt.
 Add soya chunks and switch off the flame.
 Let it remain in the water for 10 minutes.
 Drain the water completely, wash the soya chunks well under running water and squeeze out the water.
 Cut it into half and keep it aside.
 Soya chunks is ready now.

 Soak very little tamarind (to be precise the size of a small marble) in 1/2 cup of water and extract it juice.
-Throw the pulp.
+Discard the pulp.
 If using tamarind paste, dilute 1/2 tsp (flat) paste in 1/2 cup of water.
 Since we are adding tomatoes, we do not need much tamarind.
 It is just to give the kulambu a slight tangy taste.

 Heat oil in a pan, add coriander seeds, jeera seeds, fennel seeds, cinnamon, cloves, red chillies and saute well.
 Remove from pan.
 Take care not to burn the chillies.
 (1)